Arsero/arsero/README.md

 🔭 I’m currently working on a secret project.

-🌱 I’m currently learning React Native, Clean Architecture and TDD.
+🌱 I’m currently learning Clean Architecture, TDD and WordPress (intruder ?).

 👯 I’m looking to collaborate on Open Source projects.